 Plan your 2019 class timetable

-myTimetable is open for you to view your personalised timetable in ‘read only’ mode.
+Although you can search for Semester 2 timetables now, from 11 June myTimetable is linked to your personalised timetable in ‘read only’ mode.

-This mode allows students to look at their timetable and view set locations, times and dates.
+This mode allows you to look at your timetable and view planned times and dates.
 No changes can be made in this mode.

 Enter your preferences in myTimetable